kengkeng852/kengkeng852/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kongphob Wutthiumhpol
 =============================================================================================================================================

-Passionate about becoming a full-stack developer, constantly learning and exploring new technologies to enhance my skills.
+I'm passionate about becoming a full-stack developer, constantly learning and exploring new technologies to enhance my skills.

 * ✉️  You can contact me at [kongphobkong852@hotmail.com](mailto:kongphobkong852@hotmail.com)